Posted on Friday May 30, 2025

 Eclectica Contemporary

-With a strong focus on pan-African perspectives, Eclectica Contemporary champions diversity and inclusion in visual storytelling.
-Among the art galleries in Cape Town, this one stands out for its bold, boundary-pushing exhibitions and commitment to emerging creatives.
+With a distinct focus on pan-African perspectives, Eclectica Contemporary champions diversity and inclusion through visual storytelling.
+Among the notable art galleries in Cape Town, this space stands out for its bold, experimental exhibitions and its clear commitment to nurturing emerging young African creatives.

 Where?
 69 Burg Street, Cape Town CBD (7,8 km from Ocean View House)